deadlydog/MoveFilesIntoDateDirectories/ReadMe.md

 # Move Files Into Date Directories

 [This PowerShell script](src/MoveFilesIntoDateDirectories.ps1) will scan all files in the `SourceDirectoryPath` and then move them into directories whose name is based on the file's LastWriteTime date.
-Target directories will be created if they don't already exist, using a name based upon the specified `TargetDirectoriesDateScope`, and they will be created within the `TargetDirectoryPath`.
+Destination directories will be created if they don't already exist, using a name based upon the specified `DestinationDirectoriesDateScope`, and they will be created within the `DestinationDirectoryPath`.
-It is acceptable for the `SourceDirectoryPath` and `TargetDirectoryPath` to be the same directory path.
+It is acceptable for the `SourceDirectoryPath` and `DestinationDirectoryPath` to be the same directory path.

 A common use-case of this script is to move photos into date-named directories based on when the photo was taken.